 Do you remember back in high school when your teachers used to divide you and your classmates into groups to work on projects together?
 Everyone is ideally equally important in the group and each member is expected to contribute to the final output.

-This is how P2P or Peer-to-Peer works.
-It refers to a group of computers that are interconnected to each other and sharing the same workload, rights, and duties without a central server to manage them.
+That is how peer-to-peer (P2P) works.
+It refers to a group of computers that are interconnected to each other to share the same workload, rights, and duties without a central server to manage them.

 Much like your high school group, the main purpose of a P2P network is to share its resources and let everyone involved work together to accomplish a specific task or service.